 Return Relative to Current Share Price

-JD, MX, HEAR, BOX, and LINX can be thought of as valuation peers to AMD, in the sense that they are in the Technology sector and have a similar price forecast based on DCF valuation.
+MX, JD, HEAR, GLGI, and SNX can be thought of as valuation peers to AMD, in the sense that they are in the Technology sector and have a similar price forecast based on DCF valuation.

 Article Thesis Intel (INTC) has seen its share price come under a lot of pressure in the recent past due to some issues with its 7nm process that will lead to product delays.
 Intel has faced issues like that in the past as well, but has been easily able to...